 The Cooperative shall have sole discretion of charging a CIAC based on a percentage of a minimum of 40% up to 100% of the total estimated cost to install electric facilities.
-The amount of the CIAC shall be determined at the sole discretion of the Cooperative based on factors that include, but not limited to, housing markets, other economic conditions and prior performance history of the developer.
-Such CIAC must be paid in advance of installation of electric primary facilities.
+The amount of the CIAC shall be determined at the sole discretion of the Cooperative.
+The CIAC must be paid in advance of installation of electric primary facilities.

-OUTDOOR LIGHTING
+F. OUTDOOR LIGHTING